Sodivine1500/-Advanced-Network-Utility-with-a-Graphical-User-Interface-GUI-/README.md

 Issue: This was the most challenging and subtle problem.
 Even though debug messages in the Terminal showed that Scapy it was successfully capturing packets and putting them into the internal packet_queue, the GUI's text area remained blank.

-Root Cause: The process_packet_queue The function, which runs on the main GUI thread to display packets, was inadvertently stopping its periodic rescheduling.
+Root Cause: The process_packet_queue function, which runs on the main GUI thread to display packets, was inadvertently stopping its periodic rescheduling.
 This happened because it performed an initial check when the GUI application first launched (__init__), and at that time, the self.is_sniffing flag was False (since you hadn't clicked "Start Sniffing" yet).
 Based on this False state, it decided there was nothing to do, and critically, it stopped rescheduling itself via self.master.after().

 Solution: The core fix involved restructuring the process_packet_queue scheduling:

-We removed the initial scheduling of process_packet_queue from the __init__ method.
+I removed the initial scheduling of process_packet_queue from the __init__ method.

-We ensured that process_packet_queue is explicitly scheduled only when you click "Start Sniffing".
+I ensured that process_packet_queue is explicitly scheduled only when you click "Start Sniffing".
 At that point, self.is_sniffing is set to True, so the process_packet_queue will correctly enter its loop and continuously reschedule itself, pulling packets from the queue and updating the display.

 Additional try-except blocks and debug prints were added to process_packet_queue and _dissect_and_display_packet to confirm that packets were being pulled from the queue and that the GUI insertion step was succeeding, helping to track this subtle bug down.